How to Use Vermicompost Around your Home and Garden Plants

 Adding worm compost to your house plants, garden, or lawn will make any plant healthier.
 Top dressing plants with worm compost is one of the easiest ways to use nutrient-rich worm castings.
 You can make your own worm compost or purchase worm compost online.
 This article will teach you about top dressing plants with worm compost in your garden, home, and your lawn.

-Top Dressing Garden Plants with Worm Compost
+Top Dressing Plants with Worm Compost in your Garden

 Vegetable gardening is sexy!
 Many people are choosing to grow a portion of their own food in a backyard garden.
 Adding nutrient-rich worm compost is a great, organic way to help your garden vegetables grow.
 To top dress garden plants with vermicompost simply spread a thin layer (1/2 inch to 1 inch) of compost around the stem of each plant.
 As little as a 1 inch width band of worm compost will be beneficial but a band 2 or 3 inches thick is best.
 Then, water each plant deeply taking care to soak the worm compost that you just spread which will help soak the nutrients down into the soil.

-Top Dressing House Plants with Worm Compost
+Top Dressing Plants with Worm Compost for House Plants

 The same top dressing technique can be used to benefit any house plant.
 Simply spread a thin layer worm compost around the stem of each plant.
 On smaller potted plants, cover the entire surface of the potting soil with ½ to 1 inch of worm compost.